 (see also my guide on how to run a Facebook competition)

 Tweetdraw will give you a random winner for a Twitter retweet or hashtag promotion.
 Enter the tweet URL to select a random retweet (you can only link to one tweet for this method).
 You can also choose a random tweet using a set hashtag – this is a better option if you’ve sent several tweets about the competition.

 GetComBot is an easy way to choose a winner for an Instagram comment prize draw.
-Simply give them your email address and a link to the Instagram post – you’ll shortly receive a link in your inbox to view a list of all the comments.
+Simply enter your email address and a link to the Instagram post – a new browser window will open, and after a while you’ll see a list of all the comments.
 Select options to specify if the winner had to tag 0, 1, 2 or 3 friends.
 Each comment will be a separate entry in the draw – if it’s only one comment allowed per entrant, select ‘Unique by user’ at the top.
 When you’re ready, click Get winner!

 NOTE: As of 2018, Tintup no longer works – I’ve yet to find a free alternative for tracking all entries using an Instagram hashtag!
 Tintup offer a hashtag picker tool for Instagram prize draws and sweepstakes – enter your hashtag and your email address.
 It’s a good idea to create a unique hashtag for your promotion – this could be a regram prize draw, or a competition where entrants upload original content.

 Perfect for bloggers who run comment-to-win giveaways, install this WordPress plug in, and access it via your Tools menu.
 Select a blog post, and it will choose a random comment and display their name and email address.
 You can even tell it to discard multiple entries from the same person.